Hunterston B nuclear power station

+Hunterston B nuclear power station is a shut-down AGR nuclear power station in North Ayrshire, Scotland.
+Located about 6 mi south of Largs and about 2+1/2 mi northwest of West Kilbride on the Firth of Clyde coast.
+It is currently operated by EDF Energy.
+The station began producing electricity in 1976, and was permanently shut down in 2022.

 Hunterston B is similar in design to sister station Hinkley Point B, which ceased operations in August 2022.

 History

 The construction of Hunterston B was undertaken by a consortium known as The Nuclear Power Group (TNPG).
 The two advanced gas-cooled reactors (AGR) were supplied by TNPG and the turbines by C. A. Parsons & Co.
 Hunterston B began to generate electricity on 6 February 1976.